fullstorydev/fullstory-segment-middleware-android/README.md

 # FullStory Segment Middleware Android

-## Note: This project is currently under development

 Segment is a customer data platform that unifies data collection and provides data to every team in your company.
 The middleware is a easy way to integrate FullStory with the Segment Analytics for Android SDK.

 With minimal code changes, the FullStory Segment Middleware provides developers the ability to send Segment Analytics data to FullStory, and adds FullStory session replay links to Segment events.